Tetreault-Pain-Imaging-Lab/ChronicPainDWI/README.md

 Diffusion-weighted images: (~ 9 min) were obtained using a 2D segmented k-space (SK) Fat Saturation (FS) Spin Echo (SE) sequence with repetition time (RT) = 4.800 s, echo time (TE) = 92 ms, flip angle = 90°, voxel size 2.00mm x 2.00mm x 2.00mm.
 For each subject 108 diffusion volumes (7 b = 0 mm2/s, 8 b = 300 mm2/s, 32 b = 1,000 mm2/s, 60 b = 2,000 mm2/s) were obtained including a b0 with reverse phase encoding (AP) for correction of susceptibility induced distortions.
 SENSE = 1.9

+## How to use this repository
+This repository was made for two reasons:
+  1- To document the analysis of the DMRI data of the mentionned dataset done in our lab. (link to article ??? ) 2- To facilitate reproduction of our results or similar analysis on new data.
+It is made to be run on a Compute Canada Server, so if anyone intends to use these scripts locally or on another HPC, more significant adaptation of the scripts will be needed.

+### for use on Compute Canada
+If you intend to use this repository ona Compute Canada here is some useful information :
+The utils folder contains scripts to facilitate the organization of the workspace and the installation of the different tools needed for the analysis on a Compute Canada cluster.
+We recommend that you put a version of your data on your scratch directory, run the scripts on the scratch and only tranfer the results somewhere else afterwards.
+On the other hand, tools like tractoflow and the scilus containers should be in a directory that won't be periodically purged like the *projects* directory.

 ## Preprocessing and tractogram generation